actlikewill/fast-food-fast/README.md

 ## Acknowledgments

-Big thanks to the team at Andela for making this possible. :)
+Big thanks to the team at Andela for making this possible and May the code be with you! :)